Abhijeet-Khanzode/ABHI-ARTIFICIAL-BRAIN-FOR-HARM-IDENTIFICATION/READEME.md

 # ABHI – Artificial Brain for Harm Identification

-🛡️ A Chrome extension built to detect phishing & fraud sites using AI.
+🛡️ A Browser based extension built to detect phishing & fraud sites using Machine Learning.
 💬 Integrated with AI – Real time response from GPT.
 👨‍💻 Developed by Abhijeet Khanzode

 # 🛡️ ABHI-SHIELD – Artificial Brain for Harm Identification

-`ABHI-SHIELD` is a real-time AI-powered Chrome application that detects **phishing websites**, alerts users with notifications, and enables **interactive conversation** with an intelligent chatbot – ABHI AI.
+`ABHI-SHIELD` is a real-time AI-powered Browser application that detects **phishing websites**, alerts users with notifications, and enables **interactive conversation** with an intelligent chatbot – ABHI AI.
 It's backed by a trained machine learning model and designed for **cybersecurity awareness**.

 ---